How to Stop Gambling? Practical Tips For Problem Gamblers

 Create physical barriers

 Where do you gamble?
 In the bedroom?
 In the lounge?
 Then ban your computer from the bedroom and lounge.
-It may be easier for you to set rules on where you use your computer than how you use your computer.
+It may be easier for you to set rules on where you use your computer than how you use your computer, to help combat the urge to gamble.

 Shaving is saving